 - 1. Initial state: the empty assignment fg, in which all variables are unassigned. - 2.
-Successor function: a value can be assigned to any unassigned variable, if it doesnot conflict with previously assigned variables. - 3.
-Goal test: the current assignment is complete.

-4. Path cost: a constant cost for every step
+Successor function: a value can be assigned to any unassigned variable, provided that it does not conflict with previously assigned variables. - 3.
+Goal test: the current assignment is complete. - 4.
+Path cost: a constant cost for every step